Breathe (Taylor Swift song): Critical reception

-The song received positive responses from contemporary music critics.
+"Breathe" was generally well received by music critics.
 Ken Tucker of Billboard said the song was suited for women of different age groups.
-Gary Trust, also from Billboard wrote, "this ballad, perhaps along with fellow potential singles such as 'You're Not Sorry' and 'Forever & Always,' could keep Swift's string of smashes stretching into 2011."
-Jonathan Keefe of Slant Magazine thought Swift should have chosen another collaborator as he believed Caillat was inert.
+Gary Trust, also from Billboard, wrote in January 2010 that the track had a commercial success potential that "could keep Swift's string of smashes stretching into 2011".
+Bruce Mitchell of the Kelowna Capital News described the song as mature and lovely, and John Law of The Sudbury Star opined that the track, alongside "You're Not Sorry", "offers clues of the artist [Swift] may become" with "hooks that'll level the competition".
+Bernadette McNulty of The Daily Telegraph recommended "Breathe" for download in her review of Fearless.
+Jim Abbott of the Orlando Sentinel opined that the acoustic arrangement of the track was a "quieter" moment on the album that showed Swift's "most appealing side".
 Billboard's Taylor Weatherby considered the song Swift's seventh best feature.
 Weatherby complemented Swift's vocals, saying "she has a lovely voice that could practically sing you to sleep".
 He continued, describing Caillat's voice as "smooth".
 He concluded, "It may be the most soothing breakup song of all time."

+In less enthusiastic reviews, Jonathan Keefe of Slant Magazine thought Swift should have chosen another collaborator as he believed Caillat was inert, while Larry Rodgers in The Arizona Republic wrote that the pop-rock arrangement sounded dull.

 "Breathe" was one of two songs featuring Caillat that was nominated for the Grammy Award for Best Pop Collaboration with Vocals in 2010, the other being Jason Mraz's "Lucky", the winner of the award.
 About "Breathe" not winning the award, Caillat said, "I love 'Breathe' with Taylor, but I've been performing 'Lucky' with Jason all around the world the last year, so I'm happy it won."

-Chart performance

-On the week ending November 29, 2008, "Breathe" debuted and peaked at number eighty-seven on the Billboard Hot 100, spending one week on the chart.
-Its appearance, along with six other songs, on the chart tied Swift with Hannah Montana (Miley Cyrus) for the female act to have the most songs charting on the Billboard Hot 100 in the same week, a record later surpassed by Swift herself when she charted eleven songs at once in 2010.
-It was also one of six songs to debut that tied her with Cyrus, again, for the most debuts on the chart in the same week.
-In 2014, the song was certified gold by the Recording Industry Association of America (RIAA).